-82) Parties in the facilitation process receive support from a tribunal officer or member acting as a facilitator.
+81) Parties in the facilitation process receive support from a tribunal officer or member acting as a facilitator.

-The Facilitation Plan
+The Facilitation Process

-- 83) The facilitator will determine a facilitation plan for each dispute that includes - a) processes to be followed, including the types of communication the parties will use, - b) steps to be taken, and - c) timelines.
+- 82) The facilitator will direct

+- a) processes to be followed, including the types of communication the parties will use,

+- b) steps to be taken, and

+- c) timelines to be followed.

-84) The facilitator can make adjustments or modifications to the plan during facilitation.
+- 83) The facilitator can make adjustments or modifications to the facilitation directions at any time during facilitation.